Toolkit ShelfFind

 How many bags of soil do I need?

-Divide total cubic feet by the cubic feet in each bag and round up to a whole bag.
+Divide total volume by the volume in each bag and round up to a whole bag.
+The calculator supports cubic-foot bags and liter bags.

 Should I add extra soil?